Ideefixze/GAMESTURE_task/README.md

 All sounds used in this repository are from Public Domain

 # Running

 Clone repository and open project using Unity Hub.
+Then open SampleScene.